adambakewell/saplings/readme.md

 # and a data frame similar to one used for comparative analyses
 Species<-LETTERS[1:10]
 # if you leave your column with names in as Species then tips_with_traits will automatically match
-#species names to names on the phylogeny, otherwise specify names.col="my species column name"
+# species names to names on the phylogeny, otherwise specify names.col="my species column name"
-#in the main command
+# in the main command
 trait1<-c(1,5,3,2,NA,1,8,NA,NA,10)
 trait2<-c(NA,4,2,2,1,3,NA,NA,1,2)
 data<-data.frame(Species, trait1, trait2)

+tips_with_traits(traits='trait1', data=data, tree=tree)
 ```

 ![plot with one trait](figures/tips_with_traits1.png)